robocorp/robocorp/browser/docs/api/robocorp.browser.md

 Configures browser settings before any other method is called.

-This method is optional, and if not invoked, default configurations will be used.Note that calling this method after the browser is initialized has no effect.
+This method is optional, and if not invoked, default configurations will be used.
+Note that calling this method after the browser is initialized has no effect.

 **Example:**